 Returning From Mexico

 Bringing your pet back with you to the United States?
 Depending on how long you have been in Mexico, you may want to get a health certificate (Certificado Zoosanitario) from a licensed Mexican veterinarian, to present when you enter your home country.
 Make sure your dog's rabies vaccination is still up to date.
-The Center for Disease Control Web Site has a page on bringing dogs into the US or bringing cats into the US.
+Check the Center for Disease Control website for the most updated information.